vegabond184/ML-depressiontest/README.md

-# Student Depression Prediction App 🎓🧠
+# Student Depression Prediction Model 🎓🧠

-This is a Machine Learning based application that predicts the likelihood of a student experiencing depression based on certain features (such as lifestyle, academic stress, and other factors).
+This is a Machine Learning model that predicts the likelihood of a student experiencing depression based on certain features (such as lifestyle, academic stress, and other factors).
 The goal of this project is to **raise awareness** and provide an accessible tool for educational institutions, researchers, and developers.

 ⚠️ **Disclaimer:** This project is intended **only for educational and research purposes**.